 How gauge blocks anchor the whole chain

-CMMs are calibrated differently from single-axis instruments because they measure in three dimensions simultaneously, and error can come from the machine's geometry (squareness of axes, straightness of travel, scale accuracy) as much as from the probe itself.
-CMM verification typically follows a standard such as ISO 10360 or ASME B89.4.1, using a combination of reference artefacts — step gauges, ball bars, ball plates, or a calibrated sphere — measured at multiple positions and orientations across the machine's working volume.
-This is more involved than checking a caliper at five points, because a CMM can be accurate in one region of its work envelope and out of tolerance in another; a proper verification samples enough of the volume to catch that.
-Between full verifications, many facilities also run a simpler daily or weekly check against a reference artefact to catch gross problems (probe damage, a knocked table, a software offset) early.
+CMMs are calibrated differently from single-axis instruments because they measure in three dimensions simultaneously, and error can come from the machine's geometry (squareness of axes, straightness of travel, scale accuracy) as much as the probe.
+CMM verification typically follows a standard such as ISO 10360 or ASME B89.4.1, using reference artefacts (step gauges, ball bars, ball plates, a calibrated sphere) measured at multiple positions and orientations, since a CMM can be accurate in one region of its work envelope and out of tolerance in another.
+Between full verifications, many facilities run a simpler weekly check against a reference artefact to catch gross problems early.

-Every calibration result carries an uncertainty — a statement of how much confidence exists in the reported value, not a defect in the measurement.
-For dimensional calibration, uncertainty is built up from contributors including the reference standard's own calibration uncertainty, temperature deviation from the standard 20°C reference (and the different thermal expansion coefficients of the gauge versus the workpiece if they are different materials), repeatability of the measurement process, and the resolution of the instrument itself.
-A specification called the "test uncertainty ratio" (TUR) — commonly recommended at 4:1 or better — compares the calibration's uncertainty to the tolerance being verified; a calibration with too coarse an uncertainty relative to the tolerance cannot reliably tell you whether the instrument is inside or outside its limit near the boundary.
-This is one reason precision-grade instruments and tight-tolerance applications need a lab capable of correspondingly low uncertainty, not just any accredited provider.
+Every result also carries an uncertainty — a statement of confidence, not a defect — built from the reference standard's own uncertainty, temperature deviation from the standard 20°C reference, repeatability, and instrument resolution.
+The "test uncertainty ratio" (TUR), recommended at 4:1 or better, compares the calibration's uncertainty to the tolerance being verified; too coarse a ratio cannot reliably confirm whether the instrument is inside or outside its limit near the boundary.

 Choosing a dimensional calibration provider in Singapore

-Teams setting up a dimensional calibration programme for the first time often under-specify what they actually need, leading to quotes and certificates that do not quite fit.
-Useful questions to settle before requesting a quote: what tolerance does the instrument need to hold for your application (not just the manufacturer's stated accuracy specification, which may be tighter or looser than what you actually require); does your quality system or a customer contract specifically require accredited ISO/IEC 17025 certification, or would a traceable non-accredited check suffice; and what is the practical consequence if the instrument is found out of tolerance — does it trigger a formal nonconformance and product review, or is it a lower-stakes tool where a simple recalibration closes the loop.
-Answering these upfront produces a far more useful quote than a generic "calibrate this caliper" request, and gives the calibration provider what they need to scope the work correctly the first time.
+Teams setting up a programme for the first time often under-specify what they need.
+Settle before requesting a quote: what tolerance the instrument needs to hold for your application (not just the manufacturer's stated accuracy); whether your quality system or a customer contract requires accredited ISO/IEC 17025 certification, or a traceable non-accredited check would suffice; and what happens if the instrument is found out of tolerance — a formal nonconformance, or a simple recalibration.